max-schaefer/commonplace-book/religion/newman-apologia.md

 > Am I alone, of Englishmen, not to have the privilege to go where I will, no question asked?

 > The Catholic Church allows no image of any sort, material or immaterial, no dogmatic symbol, no rite, no sacrament, no Saint, not even the Blessed Virgin, to come between the soul and its Creator.

+> I was angry with the Anglican divines.
+I thought they had taken me in; I had read the Fathers with their eyes; I had sometimes trusted their quotations or their reasonins, and from reliance on them, I had used words or made statements, which by right I ought rigidly to have examined myself.
+I had thought myself safe, while I had their warrant for what I said.
+I had exercised more faith than criticism in the matter.